-Twenty years later, I interviewed Mears at the Speedway for a One on One episode.
+Twenty years later, I interviewed Mears at the Speedway for the One on One episode available elsewhere on this site.
 He was as gracious as he could possibly be, as I detail in the intro to that podcast.
 He was a gracious competitor, too, unsullied by ego and anger.
-He’s one of the few high-level athletes mature enough to go out on his own terms, before he declined too far.
+He’s one of the few high-level athletes mature enough to go out on his own terms before he declined too far.

-A few years later, when I was prepared to ask for her hand in marriage at dinner one night, I called and asked him if he would call her at an appointed time to congratulate her.
+A few years later, when I was prepared to ask for her hand in marriage at dinner, I called and asked him if he would call her at an appointed time to congratulate her.
 Again, no problem.
 He did it and she was thrilled.